Selling Your Home | Step by Step

 - Walk-through: Buyer has walk-through with their real estate agent one to three days prior to closing.
 Buyer secures certified check for closing costs made out to closing company.

-- Moving/cleaning: Seller hired local removals company and moved out.
+- Moving/cleaning: Seller hired local a moving company and moved out.
 They arranged for final cleaning one to three days prior to closing.
 Seller signs paperwork and approves the HUD or closing statement.

 - Final steps: Buyer brings driver’s license and certified check to closing.
 Closing papers are signed.
 Meet the moving truck!